aam051102/Gamemaker-Project-Recreator/README.md

 If the program doesn't respond, no worries, it's just working, if any errors come up, restart it.

+Thank you to Colinator27 for helping me out with this project.

 PLEASE NOTE THAT YOU MAY NEED TO CONFIGURE A FEW THINGS IN GAMEMAKER STUDIO ITSELF.